weirchen/FrameOnAHV-Taiwan/framefiles/framefiles.rst

        To learn more about Files capabilities, including Quotas, Antivirus integration, monitoring, and more, see the `Nutanix Files Guide <https://portal.nutanix.com/#/page/docs/details?targetId=Files-v3_6:Files-v3_6>`_ on the Nutanix Portal.

 #.
-From your Frame desktop, validate you can access ``\\BootcampFS.ntnxlab.local\Initials-DepartmentShare\`` from File Explorer.
+From your Frame desktop, validate you can access ``\\192.168.2.6\Initials-DepartmentShare\`` from File Explorer.
 When prompted for credentials, authenticate using the following:

    - **User Name** - ntnxlab.local\\devuser01
    - **Password** - nutanix/4u